 Eggplant in Yogurt Sauce Indian Style

-I’m sure this refreshing yogurt sauce is a great way to cleanse and sooth your burning tongue because that’s what you will need while having a spicy dinner like curries and such.
+I’m sure that the freshness of the yogurt sauce is a great way to cleanse and sooth your burning tongue because that’s what you will need while you tuck into a spicy dinner like curries and such.
 That’s why you will often see curries that come with a serving of delicious raita, a cold yogurt dip that can contain cucumber, fresh herbs, onions and so on.
-Take a look at my Indian butter chicken curry or my chicken kalia from Mauritius island!

 Eggplant vs Aubergine

 So what do you say where you live?

 I’m from Belgium and both in Flemish and French we say aubergine.
 My British neighbours also say aubergine but I have a feeling that in the US eggplant is used instead.
 Am I right?
 Let me know in the comments below!

 Are you looking for more creative eggplant recipes?

 - 1 small onion chopped

 - ½ tsp garam masala